Steal This Album!: Critical reception

-Rolling Stone called Steal This Album "An absurdist blast of political rage, silly theater and shattered math metal."
-Jeremy Gladstone of Kludge gave the album a score of 7 out of 10 in his review and both praised and criticized the album writing "Love them or hate them, System is here to stay.
+Rolling Stone called Steal This Album "an absurdist blast of political rage, silly theater and shattered math metal."
+Jeremy Gladstone of Kludge gave the album a score of 7 out of 10 in his review and both praised and criticized the album, writing, "Love them or hate them, System is here to stay.
 The writing is consistent and the music is as tight as we have been accustomed to, perhaps a degree more so at times on the album.
 Steal This Album is guaranteed to satisfy every System of a Down fan listening.
 However, from song eight to twelve on the album, the material is a little too similar to really stand out compared to the more intense tracks.
-Unreleased material can sometimes be good, and sometimes it still doesn't work out".
+Unreleased material can sometimes be good, and sometimes it still doesn't work out."

 Victoria Segal, writing for NME, gave Steal This Album!
-3.5 stars out of 5 in a less flattering review, stating "System Of A Down's concerns may be no laughing matter, but unfortunately, their music often is.
-Guitarist Daron Malakian describes this record as 'a bridge between Toxicity and our next record,' which only indicates troubled waters ahead".
-She did however end her review with "Yes, System Of A Down are insane, ridiculous, a brain-pan pizza with extra mushrooms.
+3.5 stars out of 5 in a less flattering review, stating, "System of a Down's concerns may be no laughing matter, but unfortunately, their music often is.
+Guitarist Daron Malakian describes this record as 'a bridge between Toxicity and our next record,' which only indicates troubled waters ahead."
+She did, however, end her review with, "Yes, System of a Down are insane, ridiculous, a brain-pan pizza with extra mushrooms.
 But how can something this righteous ever be wrong?"

-Alternative artwork

-There are four limited-edition alternate CD designs, each designed and drawn by a member of the band.
-Tankian's is blue with a poem in white spiraling into its center, Odadjian's is red with psychedelic flames, Dolmayan's is black with a gray skull incorporating the album's title into its teeth, and Malakian's is white with the legs of a man (in jeans) and woman (in red stockings).
-The vinyl edition of the album was released as a double picture disc with each side featuring one of these designs.

-In Europe and the UK the standard version includes a one-sided front insert, the reason for this being that most CDs in the UK are not sold sealed so it might appear that the cover had been stolen had it been shipped without it.
-It is all white with the album title in black, similar to the original CD cover.
-The insert contains minimal information and contains a link to the official website for more track information.